jithumohandas/learngo/chapter2/README.md

 ```

 > **Complex Types**
 > Go has complex variables as one of the types.
-Hence it is not a widely used option. there are some discussions to remove it in the upcoming versions of Go.
+Since it is not a widely used option. there are some discussions to remove it in the upcoming versions of Go.